karlotness/nn-benchmark/README.md

 If you are using the Singularity container the management script will look for the file `nn-benchmark.sif` in the current directory, and next in a directory set in a `SCRATCH` environment variable.
-If the container is found, and jobs are being submitted to a SLURM queue, the container will be used automatically.
+If the container is found, and jobs are being submitted to a Slurm queue, the container will be used automatically.
 If the container is being used, the job launching script may warn that the Conda environment is not loaded.
 This can be ignored as the container will provide the